stakater/mto-docs/content/about/key-features.md

 More details on [Showback](../console/showback.md)

-### Hibernation

-Multi Tenant Operator can downscale Deployments and StatefulSets in a tenant's namespace according to a defined sleep schedule.
-The Deployments and StatefulSets are brought back to their required replicas according to the provided wake schedule.

-More details on [Hibernation](../kubernetes-resources/tenant/how-to-guides/hibernate-tenant.md) and [ResourceSupervisor](../kubernetes-resources/resource-supervisor.md)

 ### Capacity Planning

 Provides tools to forecast and allocate resources effectively, ensuring optimal usage and preventing over-provisioning.